Form is Emptiness, Emptiness is Form.

 So I do not need to experience Schopenhauer's bitterness.
 Now, when I read people like John Seale or Ronald Dworkin expressing palpable sophistries, or I am horrified at the celebration of the Nazi, Martin Heidegger, I don't know whether to feel pity or shame.
 I don't understand what universe people can be inhabiting who say that the greatest philosophers of the 20th Century were Heidegger and Ludwig Wittgenstein.
 Philosophy is in terrible shape if that is the best we can do.

-Since "Ontological Undecidability" was rewritten more than once, with perhaps pointless modifications to suit people who weren't going to like it anyway, what follows is not the original essay, which may have been lost in the sort of shuffle of papers that we had to deal with before computers and work processing.
+Since "Ontological Undecidability" was rewritten more than once, with perhaps pointless modifications to suit people who weren't going to like it anyway, what follows is not the original essay, which may have been lost in the sort of shuffle of papers that we had to deal with before computers and word processing.
 The theory, however, has not been compromised in any way, which may have been the problem.

 When the editor of Ratio said that the essay was simply too long for his journal, I quickly wrote "Non-Intuitive Immediate Knowledge," which was then accepted for publication just as quickly.
 It was featured in the final issue of Ratio before the journal was taken over by Basil Blackwell and lost its last connection to the Friesian School.
-In a tragic irony, the very title of the essay was mistranslated in the German edition of Ratio, demonstrating that neither the translator nor the editor was actually familiar with the philosophical terminology used by Leonard Nelson in German.
-There could have been no clearer symbol of the decline of Friesian fortunes.
+In a tragic irony, the very title of the essay was mistranslated in the German edition of Ratio, demonstrating that neither the translator nor the editor were actually familiar with the philosophical terminology used by Leonard Nelson in German.
+There could have been no clearer example or symbol of the decline of Friesian fortunes.

 The epigraph below from Chih-i was added many years after the original essay was posted, and its relevance to Undecidability is left to the inference of the reader.
 The early date of the first posting of the essay is also why it is devoid the the links that are featured in other pages of this website (or even in this editorial note).